DASHANANT/DASHANANT/README.md

 ### About Me

 #### Acadmic Background
-- Electronics and Telcommunication Graduate
+- Graduation in Electronics and Telcommunication
 - Pursuing Post Graduation in "Machine learning and Computing"  At Indian Institute Of Space Science And Resaerch